dockstore/dockstore-documentation/docs/getting-started/getting-started-with-galaxy.rst

 Using Planemo to generate a .dockstore.yml
 ------------------------------------------

-There is a command-line utility for Galaxy, `Planemo <https://planemo.readthedocs.io/en/latest/index.html>`__, that can generate a ``.dockstore.yml``.
+The command-line utility for Galaxy, `Planemo <https://planemo.readthedocs.io/en/latest/index.html>`__, can generate a ``.dockstore.yml``.
 Install Planemo, then generate the ``.dockstore.yml`` file by navigating to the directory containing your workflow and running:

 ::